edemagbenyo/doctorize-front/README.md

 ## About the project
 Doctorize is platform for medical appointment with specialists and GP doctors.
-Patients from the comfort of their home make appointment with doctors to get medical and professional advices on health issues.
+Patients can make appointments from the comfort of their home with doctors to get medical and professional advice on health issues.
 It is a full stack mobile responsive application built with React for the frontend and a Ruby on Rails API at the backend.

 ## Installing Doctorize